Does Hands-Free Mean Accident Free?

 If You Suspect a Distracted Driver Caused Your Accident…

 Too many accidents are happening due to driver distraction.
 If you or a loved one has been injured in a car accident that was due to someone else’s negligence, you may be entitled to full compensation.
 The legal team at Naizby Law will work tirelessly on your behalf to make sure justice is done.
-Call us today at (203) 245-8500 to schedule a free consultation.
+Call a Connecticut car accident lawyer today at (203) 245-8500 to schedule a free consultation.

 - Bicycle Accident